 Rest until the pain has gone.
 Continuing to train when the foot is painful will only make the injury worse and delay the healing.
 If it becomes chronic or the tendon degenerates then healing will take much longer.
 Apply a cold therapy and compression wrap.

 Apply ice or cold therapy for 10 minutes every hour initially, reducing the frequency as required over the next 48 hours.
-Ice can be applied in a wet tea towel or ideally with a re-useable cold therapy and compression wrap.
+Use a wet tea towel or a re-useable cold therapy and compression wrap.
 Do not apply ice directly to the skin as it may burn.
 Read more on PRICE principles.

-When all pain has gone, a full rehabilitation program to strengthen the extensor muscles should be done.
-These should always be done pain-free and with care.
+As soon as normal walking is pain free begin rehabilitation.
+Perform strengthening exercises to strengthen the extensor muscles.
+Make sure exercises are pain free.
 Because this is often an overuse injury, doing too much too soon may increase the chances of the injury recurring rather than achieving the opposite result.

 Toe raise exercises which lift the foot up and curl the toes back will work the foot extensor muscles.
 These should be done in the seated position initially and will also work other muscles of the lower leg and shin.